greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ## The Opportunity

 In April 2025, a friend tipped me off to a gig: AI-generated children's illustrations.
-The volume was massive—around ten thousand images monthly.
+The volume was massive - around ten thousand images monthly.
 My friend's quote suggested that even handling 2,000 images could be highly profitable if I had the capacity.

 The high volume was the main draw.

 My specialty is untangling complex processes and automating them.
-I break down tasks, then use Python, prompt engineering, Excel, and other tools to build efficient pipelines—essentially becoming a one-man production line.
+I break down tasks, then use Python, prompt engineering, Excel, and other tools to build efficient pipelines - essentially becoming a one-man production line.

 In short, I industrialize processes.